35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 [^1] [Cabinet report Southwark’s New Homes Programme Update 22 July 2024](<https://moderngov.southwark.gov.uk/documents/s121469/Report Southwarks New Homes Programme Update.pdf>), para 15, 17

 [^2] Routes to 11,000: a new council homes strategy for Southwark March 2020, pg 01

+[^3] There will be a further 56 social rented units built on FDS Package C, but these are not included in Southwark’s new council homes programme.